 Distress Ink vs. Distress Oxide: Ink or Oxide, Which One Wins?

 Distress Ink and Distress Oxide are two popular types of ink that have become essential tools for crafters and artists.
 While both inks share similarities, it is their unique characteristics that set them apart and make them intriguing to explore.
 Distress Ink is a water-based dye ink that provides a soft, vintage look when applied.
-It blends effortlessly and reacts with water, beautiful watercolor effects on various surfaces.
+It blends effortlessly and reacts with water, creating beautiful watercolor on various surfaces.
 On the other hand, Distress Oxide is a hybrid ink that combines the properties of dye and pigment inks.
 This fascinating combination results in an ink that is both reactive with water and opaque, creating a chalky, oxidized effect when dry.
 The ability of Distress Oxide to layer and build color makes it an excellent choice for creating stunning backgrounds and adding depth to projects.
 Additionally, both inks are available in a wide range of vibrant colors, allowing for limitless creative possibilities.
 Whether you are a seasoned artist or a beginner, the distinctive qualities of Distress Ink and Distress Oxide will surely captivate your imagination and inspire your artistic endeavors.

 What sets Distress Ink apart from Distress Oxide?